JMCPH/JMForms/README.md

 # JMForms - Simple form builder

 JMForms is a form builder written in Swift 5 📝 <br />
-The form was originally used in the [Tiimo | The ADHD & autism app](https://apps.apple.com/dk/app/tiimo-the-adhd-autism-app/id1480220328), but is not replaced and i will soon archive this repo.
+The form was originally developed for the [Tiimo | The ADHD & autism app](https://apps.apple.com/dk/app/tiimo-the-adhd-autism-app/id1480220328).
+In 2021 we changed the way activities is created and is therefor not being used anymore.
+I will soon archive this repo.

 ![alt text](https://github.com/JMCPH/JMForms/blob/master/Screenshots/screenshot1.gif)